LisaHackett97/HiddenIrishTravels/README.md

 #### Images

 Images were mainly taken from unsplash.com and saved to cloudinary.
 I had used 2 images on home and user pages and was trying to achive a parallax effect.
-Thsi worked but the images were not appearing well on screen.
+This worked but the images were not appearing well on screen.
 Final decision was to change the images used on home and user pages and removed the fixed bg css prop.
 Dont have parallax but looks and scales better.
 Used object position to place for different sizes